 Barboy meets Moët & Chandon

-The Moët & Chandon Grand Vintage 2002, the first Grand Vintage to be aged for seven years since 1930, was launched at the height of its maturity.
-Moët & Chandon's tradition is a five-year ageing process; the law stipulates a minimum of three years.
-To celebrate this outstanding vintage, Moët & Chandon has created a limited edition of Verner Panton's Barboy mobile container.
+Moët & Chandon Grand Vintage 2002, The first Grand Vintage since 1930, aged for seven years, was released at the peak of its maturity.
+Moët & Chandon's tradition is a five-year aging process, while the law stipulates a minimum of three years.
+To celebrate this exceptional vintage, Moët & Chandon created a limited-edition rolling container.
+Barboy from Verner Panton.
 The luxurious mobile bar is equipped with a bottle of Grand Vintage 2002 as well as two exceptional older wines from the Grand Vintage Collection, Grand Vintage Collection 1992 and Grand Vintage Collection 1982.

 Vertical tasting

-The opportunity to taste these fine wines together is a unique and exceptional experience that is rarely possible outside the historic cellars of Moët & Chandon.
-These wines are characterized as "harmonious".
-They are characterized by their maturity, the uniformity of their readings and the harmony of their flavours and each other, an ideal combination for a vertical tasting.
+The opportunity to taste these fine wines together is a unique and exceptional experience, rarely possible outside the historic cellars of Moët & Chandon.
+These wines are characterized as "harmonious."
+They are distinguished by their maturity, the uniformity of their vintages, and the harmony of their flavors and with each other—an ideal combination for a vertical tasting.

 The Grand Vintage Barboy

-The cylindrical Barboy combines mobility, practicality and compactness.
-It has castors and the lower compartment reveals three Grand Vintage champagnes and a luxury champagne cooler that chills a bottle to ten degrees Celsius within 15 minutes.
-The middle compartment contains four Grand Vintage flutes specially designed by Riedel - the industry-leading developer of innovative wine glasses - to highlight the special characteristics - maturity, complexity and assertive personality - of these fine sparkling wines.
-The upper compartment is designed for additional accessories such as napkins or crackers, while the top element of the barboy can be used as a storage surface.
-This elegant mini bar combines all the requirements for the ultimate enjoyment of Moët & Chandon.
+The cylindrical Barboy combines mobility, practicality, and compactness.
+Equipped with casters, its lower compartment reveals three Grand Vintage Champagnes and a luxurious chiller that cools a bottle to 10 degrees Celsius in just 15 minutes.
+The middle compartment houses four Grand Vintage flutes specially designed by Riedel—the industry-leading developer of innovative wine glasses—to highlight the distinctive characteristics—maturity, complexity, and confident personality—of these fine sparkling wines.
+The top compartment is intended for additional accessories such as napkins or crackers, while the Barboy's uppermost section can be used as a shelf.
+This elegant mini-bar fulfills all the requirements for the ultimate Moët & Chandon experience.

 Exclusive interior design

-The Verner Panton Barboy, first launched in 1963, is the epitome of 20th century design.
-This unique version of the Barboy, created for Moët & Chandon, is considered one of the most unusual pieces of interior design of the last 50 years.
-The black lacquer finish was complemented by a caramel-colored leather interior.
+The Verner Panton Barboy, first launched in 1963, is the epitome of 20th-century design.
+This unique version of the Barboy, created for Moët & Chandon, is considered one of the most distinctive pieces of interior design of the last 50 years.
+The black lacquer finish is complemented by a caramel-colored leather interior.

 The luxurious Moët & Chandon Barboy is filled with a bottle of Grand Vintage 2002, a bottle of Grand Vintage Collection 1992 and the Grand Vintage Collection 1982.